dhruv-deshpande/riscv-5stage-pipeline/README.md

 ```

 > **Design pattern:** each stage folder carries its own local `components_*.v` (ALU, register file, control unit, etc.) so it could be testbenched completely in isolation. `pipeline_top/components_combined.v` consolidates all of those into the single shared set used by the final integrated design.

-> Some filenames were truncated in the repo file explorer when this README was drafted — double-check the exact `.png` extensions above match what's actually committed before relying on the image links below.

 ---